 Henry IV, 1399 to 1413

-Henry's reign is also a convenient point to stop this short review of the monarchs of England, for his reign effectively ended all military use of castles in England and Wales, though many were forced into service again during the Civil War of 1642-48.
+Henry's reign is also a convenient point to stop this short review of the monarchs of England, for his reign effectively ended all military use of castles in England and Wales, though many remained in use in the north of the kingdom facing Scotland and many throughout the kingdom were forced into service again during the Civil War of 1642-48.